+Ask someone you know to help you think of some people.
 Start by thinking of a couple of people who you know well and invite them.
-You can always build up the Life Village bit by bit.
-It can be a bit scary to think of asking someone to play such a big role in your child's life but many people will see it as a huge privilege to be asked and will accept the opportunity readily.
+You can add to the group bit by bit.
+Many people will see it as a huge privilege to be asked.

 5. I want to start a Life Village but I find it hard to ask for help and feel guilty accepting help.

 6. I am a very busy person.
-I like the idea but do I have time to create a Life Village or to be a Life Villager?
+I don't have time to create a Life Village.

 7. Does a Life Village have to be big?

 A Life Village can be of any size.
 The important thing is that the Life Villagers contribute a specific skill to your child's life.
-You can always invite more people to join the Village as your child grows older if you wish.
+You can always invite more people to join the Village as your child grows older.

 8. How do I ask people to join my child's Life Village?

-9. Can my family be part of my child's Life Village?
+9. Can my sister or family member be part of my child's Life Village?

 10. Is the Life Village just another version of Godparents?